viamrobotics/docs/docs/components/base/_index.md

 Go to your machine's **CONFIGURE** page, and add a model that supports your base.

-The following list shows you the available base models.
+The following list shows the available base models.
 For additional configuration information, click on the model name:

 {{< tabs >}}